 The main difference between right of privacy and libel is that for some statements you can still be sued for right of privacy if what you say is true (that is, if you publicly disclose embarrassing private facts).
 Examples may include facts about your health, sexual activity, and the finances of an individual.

 False light claims arise when someone writes a false statement about someone or depicts that person in a false manner.
 The statement can still be true but be misleading.

 Intrusion into Seclusion

 Intrusion into seclusion is probably what you think when you hear the words "right of privacy."
 It occurs when a person's affairs are interfered with (e.g., someone takes a picture of you in your home without your consent).

 Right of Publicity

 Using someone's name, image, and likeness without their permission is a right of publicity violation.
-Most claims have to do with celebrities, but you do not need to be a celebrity in certain states to have a claim.
+You do not need to be a celebrity to have a claim.
+Moreover, some states have post-mortem right of publicity laws (e.g., California and New York).
 There are first amendment claims that may help you in terms of including people in your book, but certain uses may cause you to get permission.
 When in doubt, ask people to sign release forms.